Zongru-Li/Deep-Learning-for-Molecular-Property-Prediction-in-the-Foundation-Model-Era/README.md

 ### Other Applications

 - Tensor field networks: Rotation-and translation-equivariant neural networks for 3d point clouds
-- Self-Attention Based Molecule Representation for Pred...ting Drug-Target Interaction
+- Self-Attention Based Molecule Representation for Predicting Drug-Target Interaction
 - Chemformer: A Pre-Trained Transformer for Computational Chemistry
 - Molecular Transformer: A Model for Uncertainty-Calibrated Chemical Reaction Prediction
-- Integration of Transfer Learning and Multitask Learning To Pre...Multiple Nuclear Receptors Associated with Hepatic Lipotoxicity
+- Integration of Transfer Learning and Multitask Learning To Predict the Potential of Per/Polyfluoroalkyl Substances in Activating Multiple Nuclear Receptors Associated with Hepatic Lipotoxicity